Food Lifestyle

 iStock.com/Hugo Alejandro Salazar S

-If you choose to get an air fryer— now what?
-What can you do with it, aside from preparing frozen french fried potatoes?
+If you choose to get an air fryer, what will you do with it besides preparing frozen, French-fried potatoes?

-Once you get the hang of it, you could be using an air fryer for a variety of foods and types of meals: snacks, appetizers, full meals, sides, and even desserts.
+Once you get the hang of it, you can use an air fryer for a variety of foods and types of meals, including snacks, appetizers, full meals, sides, and even desserts.

 First, it’s good for potatoes and sweet potatoes.
-But, to save money and your health, cut them up yourself instead of buying frozen fries, tots, and so on.
+To save money and your health, cut them up yourself instead of buying frozen fries, tots, and so on.
 That way, you’ll avoid unhealthy oils, sweeteners, excess sodium, and other potentially problematic ingredients.

 Second, you can air fry other frozen and fresh veggies that you’d normally bake or roast.
-Veggie and tofu nuggets come out crispy and chewy, and can sub-in for meat in bowls, stews, and soups.
+Veggie and tofu nuggets come out crispy and chewy, making them a great substitute for meat in bowls, stews, and soups.

 Another favorite is crispy chickpeas.
 You can just open a can, drain the liquid, and coat the chickpeas with your favorite spices.
 Then, air fry them until they crunch just how you like them.
 You can snack on them as is, or add them to salads in place of croutons.